Jersey: A proven choice for trusts

 There are a number of attractive and flexible structuring options for trusts, including:

-- Discretionary trusts: A discretionary trust is most common and unlike a fixed trust, the trustee has discretion to decide the share of capital and income which each beneficiary will receive.
+- Discretionary trusts: A discretionary trust is most common and, unlike a fixed trust, the trustee has discretion to decide the share of capital and income which each beneficiary will receive.
 It can provide more flexibility than a fixed trust; the trustees can respond to future circumstances as and when they arise and also take into account guidance through letters of wishes from the settlor.

-- Reserved powers trusts: Allows a third party to the trust (usually but not necessarily the settlor or other instigator of the trust) to retain certain powers in respect of the trust.
+- Reserved powers trusts: Allows a third party to the trust (usually but not necessarily the settlor or other instigator of the trust) to retain or hold certain powers in respect of the trust.
 These powers may deal with any aspect of the trust, ranging from how the trust’s assets are invested through to who may benefit from the trust and in what circumstances.

 - Purpose trusts: Trusts which are neither charitable nor for named/ascertainable beneficiaries, but for a purpose.
 The possibilities are virtually limitless, ranging from private family trusts at one end of the scale to those used in international financial transactions at the other.
 An enforcer is required to be appointed to enforce the terms of a trust in relation to its non-charitable purposes.
+These are often used for philanthropic purposes which are not strictly charitable.

 - Charitable trusts: A Jersey trust is a vehicle frequently used for charities or to hold ‘orphan’ entities, both as discretionary trusts (see above) with a class of beneficiaries and as trusts having charitable purposes instead of beneficiaries.